 - Wish goodwill to all men

-A few years ago, I read a biography about Nigella Lawson.
+A few years ago, I read a biography of Nigella Lawson.
 “The Domestic Goddess”.
 The author knew Nigella well and often visited her house.
-I can’t remember much detail about her life story, but one thing that resonated vividly was when the author observed “in Nigella’s house, it was like Christmas every day”.
+I can’t remember much detail about her life story, but one thing that resonated vividly was when the author observed: “in Nigella’s house, it was like Christmas every day”.

 I remember thinking that I would love that to be my epitaph.
 Yet it isn’t impossible, difficult yes, although to remain in such a state can be learned.
 When it gets down to it, whether you believe in Santa or not, it’s all a state of mind.
 I choose to believe.
 What about you?